About

 Experiential education

 Through forty weeks of practice experiences, you will have the opportunity to cultivate your technical, professional, and patient care skills.
-These experiences will take place in various settings, including community pharmacies, hospital environments, and specialty practice sites such as research labs, clinical psychiatry practices, or Medication Assessment Centers.
+These experiences will take place in various settings, including community pharmacies, hospital environments, and specialty practice sites such as research labs, clinical psychiatry practices, or medication assessment centres.

 Facilities